What Is the Average Car Accident Settlement?

 What to Expect for Your Car Accident Settlement

-To determine what kind of car accident settlement to expect in your case, you need to look at several factors.
-Some of the things that can impact your car accident settlement include the following:
+To determine what kind of settlement to expect in your case, you need to look at several factors.
+Some of the things that can impact the value include the following:

-- Your financial losses – Just like a car accident settlement should fairly compensate you for your physical injuries; a car accident should fairly compensate you for your financial losses.
-Medical bills, lost income, and property damage are categories of financial losses that you can claim in your car accident settlement.
+An award should fairly compensate you for your physical injuries in addition to your financial losses.
+Medical bills, lost income, and property damage are categories of financial losses for which you can make a claim.

-- How obvious it is that the other side is at fault – When you’re negotiating a car accident settlement, the strength of the case can make a difference in the amount that you receive.
+When you’re negotiating a car accident settlement, the strength of the case can make a difference in the amount that you receive.
 The more obvious it is that the other side is at fault, the higher your car accident settlement is going to be.
 If there’s room for debate, both sides have to decide whether to resolve the case by agreement or go to trial.
 The gray area can reduce a settlement from what it might be if the fault is evident in the case.

-- What insurance policies are in place – The person responsible for the accident must have the resources to pay a claim.
+The person responsible for the accident must have the resources to pay a claim.
 Most people have insurance to pay a claim.
 A robust insurance policy can make a car accident settlement higher.
 The limits of the insurance policy and the specific coverage in place can impact a car accident settlement.
 In some cases, both the at-fault driver and the victim may have insurance policies that impact the amount of the car accident settlement.

 What Is a Fair Settlement for a Car Accident?

 In addition to your damages, the law matters too; if you have a great case based on the law that applies in your state, a fair settlement should be higher than when there’s room for doubt about the facts or the law.